mdcdi1315/dotnetresourcesextensions/Docs/wrp_readvals.md

 :notebook: *NOTE*: Anything that applies to icons applies in a similar manner to cursors too.
 The equivalent class for cursor handles is called `SafeCursorHandle`.

-The icons can be only obtained as a Windows icon handles at run-time.
+The icons can be obtained as a Windows icon handles at run-time.
-You may also directly save the icon resource entry bytes to a file , if the platform you are working on is not Windows.
+You may also directly save the icon resource entry bytes to a file , by using the `IconCursorPackageReader` class.

 For Windows only , you can obtain a Windows icon handle to the icon resource entry by using the `SafeIconHandle` class.
 This can be then used for a lot of things.
 Among them, you may also use it to instantiate a `System.Drawing.Icon` class!

+- The `IconCursorPackageReader` class

+The class is a platform-independent method to write valid icons and cursors that have the .ico and .cur extensions , respectively.

+The created data can be then saved to a file or a stream of your choice.

+For icons only , you can also create randomly-typed icon packages from a handful of resource entries that you have selected , thus not requiring the reader object to obtain any icons.